klittle314/IHI_Covid_Public/README.md

 In the Louisiana case, our adjustment actually seems to work well: from the data series, it appears that Louisiana is reporting only six days each week for weeks starting in mid-summer and model fits accommodate this structure.

 ### Computations related to the c-chart
-The function find_phase_dates calculates the c-chart center line and upper control limit in Epochs 1 and 4.
+The function find_phase_dates calculates the c-chart center line and upper chart limit in Epochs 1 and 4.
 As described above, the c-chart calculations are based on several other parameters.
 The c-chart calculations require at least 8 non-zero deaths; the maximum number of records used for the c-chart calculations is 21.
 As the find_phase_dates function iterates through the records, the calculation stops as soon as a special cause signal is detected.
 We designed the c-chart calculations to identify the tentative starting point of exponential growth and recognize this approach might not reproduce the c-chart designed by an analyst to look at a sequence of events.
 An analyst might require a minimum number of records (e.g. 15 or 20) and iteratively remove points that generate special cause signal(s).
 See the additional discussion below on the difference between the rules used in the first phase of Epoch 1 or 4 and subsequent phases within those epochs.
 The detailed table [here](Phase%20and%20Epoch%20logic%20public%20version.pdf) summarizes our rules for transitions from phase to phase within and between epochs.

 ### Computations related to the fit of the regression line

 #### Calculation of the control chart limits using residuals from linear regression on log10 deaths
-The code uses the median moving range to estimate 'sigma-hat' in the calculation of the individuals control chart parameters.
-That's why we use the multiplier 3.14 to compute the upper and lower control limits rather than the customary 2.66 value.
+The code uses the median moving range to estimate 'sigma-hat' in the calculation of the individuals chart parameters.
+That's why we use the multiplier 3.14 to compute the upper and lower limits rather than the customary 2.66 value.
 The median moving range is more robust to one or two large point-to-point ranges relative to the average moving range.
-Usually, use of the average moving range requires two stages:  examine moving ranges to determine if there are any that are unusually large on a chart of moving ranges; discard any ranges that exceed the upper control limit on the range chart, and recalculate the limits on the individuals chart.
-We chose to use the median approach to simplify the derivation of the individuals control chart limits.
+Usually, use of the average moving range requires two stages:  examine moving ranges to determine if there are any that are unusually large on a chart of moving ranges; discard any ranges that exceed the upper limit on the range chart, and recalculate the limits on the individuals chart.
+We chose to use the median approach to simplify the derivation of the individuals chart limits.

 #### Use of test of significance for the slope of the regression fit on log10 deaths
 In model_phase_change, we use the test of significance (p-value) and the sign of the serial day coefficient to determine exponential growth, no evidence of growth or decay, or exponential decline.